EmiliaSicari/Final_assignment/README.md

 To visit the website, click on the following link: https://emiliasicari.github.io/Final_assignment/

-To get access to the folder containing the materials used to build the website go to <a href="https://github.com/EmiliaSicari/Final_assignment/tree/gh-pages" gh-pages branch</a>
+To get access to the folder containing the materials used to build the website go to https://github.com/EmiliaSicari/Final_assignment/tree/gh-pages